Juan-Jones/emo/pages/home.md

 ## Explore Topics

-* Blogging—refers to the development of digital material online i.e., typing content, developing photograpaphy and other types of media.
+* Blogging—refers to the development of digital material online i.e., typing content, developing photography and other types of media.
 * eCommerce—consists of exchanging (buying selling) goods or service on the world-wide-web.
 * Online Business—or e-business refers to any type of organization that conducts business on the Internet.
 * Side Hustles—are activities that earn income apart from the main source of income (day job).